Here are the costs to forming a New Mexico LLC:

 The amount you’ll pay your accountant will also vary, but most accountants for a new business starting out will cost between a few hundred dollars per year to about $900 or $1,200 on the more expensive end.

-And of course there’s taxes, which include the amount you pay in taxes and how much you pay your accountant for their services.
+And of course there’s taxes, which include the amount you pay in federal taxes and state taxes (like sales tax and other withholding).
+It also includes how much you pay your accountant for their services.
 This will vary quite a bit and we’re not able to provide an estimate.
 You’ll need to speak to a few accountants regarding your business.

 New Mexico Taxation and Revenue Department